|

 As more and more dogs are tested, previously unknown variations will come to

+light.
 Also keep in mind that not all retinal disease is PRA and not

 all PRA is the prcd form of PRA.
 Accurate diagnosis is essential.
 A dog can test